Five races to watch in Kentucky, Pennsylvania and Florida on Tuesday

 Katie Ford (R), an Army veteran and special instructor for early intervention for young children, is going head-to-head with Heather Boyd (D), former district director to Rep. Mary Gay Scanlon (D-Pa.), for the Pennsylvania State House District 163 in Delaware County, situated in Philadelphia’s western suburbs.
 They’re seeking to replace former state Rep. Mike Zabel (D) who stepped down following sexual harassment accusations.

-Pennsylvania has a Democratic trifecta, with the party controlling both chambers of the state legislature and the governor’s mansion.
-But if Ford wins, the state House would flip to Republicans.
+Democrats control the state House and the governor’s mansion in Pennsylvania while Republicans have a majority in the state Senate.
+If Ford wins, the state House would flip to Republicans.

 President Biden has thrown his support behind Boyd, underscoring the local and national implications of the race.

-Note: Editor’s note: This file has been corrected to reflect party control of the state legislature in Pennsylvania.